SychO9/smf-fa-board-icons/README.md

 A default icon and color can be specified under **Admin > Configuration > Modification Settings > Miscellaneous**

 ### Changelog
+* Version 1.1
+	- Fixes an error that prevents child boards from using icons.
 * Version 1.0
 	- Initial Release.